yesfabime/analytics-warehouse/3-services/services.md

 		- [Test your authentication for your stream pipas]({{site.baseurl}}/services/pipas/stream/test-auth/#test-auth){:target="_blank"}
 	- [**Pipas - Batch**]({{site.baseurl}}/services/pipas/batch/#pipas-batch)
 		- [Test your authentication for your batch pipas]({{site.baseurl}}/services/pipas/batch/test-auth/#test-auth){:target="_blank"}

+# Stackdriver to MS Teams connector
+We use Stackdriver as our logging, monitoring & alerting tool.
+Therefore we highly rely on getting all events fired to the chat tools we are using.
+As MMS determined that MS Teams is the future of chat & video collaboration, we needed a connector that fires the messages directly in MS Teams channels.
+[Click here for further information]({{site.baseurl}}/services/stackdriver-msteams/).